 Voting members of the faculty with five or more years of service at PSU.
 Faculty may not self-nominate.
 (There is no limit on the number of times an individual may receive this award.
 However after receiving the award, there will be a five year waiting period for future eligibility).

-The following people are currently ineligible: Patricia Cantor, Catherine LeBlanc, John Krueckeberg, Mary Cornish, and Paul Rogalus.
+The following people are currently ineligible: Catherine LeBlanc, John Krueckeberg, Mary Cornish, Paul Rogalus, and Eric Hoffman.

 Award recipients must demonstrate evidence of continuing service to the University, his/her profession, or the broader community.
 Service must exceed the work generally considered to be part of a faculty member’s basic professional obligations.
 The scope of the service may extend over several years and must be geared toward affecting positive change.

 Nominations will be solicited from all constituencies of the campus community.

 Nominations must be submitted electronically by 5pm on Friday, February 26, 2016 using this link: